-Are There Different Dress Codes For Men & Women At The 2018 PyeongChang Olympics?
-The Rules Are Actually So Complicated
+These Are The Super-Specific Dress Codes For Men & Women At The 2018 PyeongChang Olympics

 On Feb.
 9, athletes will gather in PyeongChang, South Korea for the 2018 Olympic Winter Games.
 If you're wondering if men and women have different Olympic dress code, the answer is complicated.
 When it comes to individual sports, there are some major differences between genders, but for the winter event, most sports are simply about being as warm as possible.